Skip to Main Content Caldwell University Banner

 Can I print in the library?

-• Printers are located in the Reference Room ("Library reference") on the first floor, and in the instruction lab upstairs.
-There are also 3 computers in the Curriculum Lab that print to the reference room (1st floor).
+• Printers are located in the Reference Room on the first floor, and in the instruction lab upstairs.

 • We offer color printing at the Information Desk for $.25/page.